Pregnancy and radiation - what patients need to know

 » Can I undergo a CT scan while I am pregnant?

+Yes, if medically necessary and with certain precautions.
 The aim is to minimize the unborn child’s radiation exposure.
-An unborn child is considered to be more sensitive than adults or children to potential adverse radiation effects.
-For many examinations such as CT of the head (including dental CT scans), chest and limbs, where the pelvic region is not in the direct beam, the dose to the unborn child can be very low.
+An unborn child is considered more sensitive than adults or children to potential adverse radiation effects.
+For many examinations such as CT of the head (including dental CT scans), chest and extremities, where the pelvic region is not in the direct beam, the dose to the unborn child is negligible.
+Doctors may consider delaying procedures that would put the pelvic region and the unborn child in the direct path of the beam.
+If the procedure is essential to the mother’s health, staff do take additional precautions and will be able to assess if shielding is necessary or not.